Updating Horizontal Tidebound

 “We got this stuff someplace else!”
 Danny cried.

 “Yeah?
-Now whose stupid?
+Now who's stupid?
 Put all of it on the counter,” Jace told him and touched the countertop for effect.
-“Now.”
+“Now.
+Oh, and the Jugs, not happening.”

 The boys shuffled their feet, but they reluctantly put everything they’d been hiding on the table.
 Jace rang up everything except the adult magazine.
 Every clunking sound of every key on the old fashioned register had his head clunking, too.
 But there was something new.
 Something that had never been there before.
 A low whine.
 An electronic sound.
 Almost like a loose wire.
 Oddly, it reminded him of his dream of Gehenna.
 His head never hurt in the dreams, but when Gehenna was about to connect to him, he had experienced something like this.
 He found himself glancing over at the windows.
 Had those weird clouds gotten bigger?
 Darker?
 He couldn’t say.